-THERE COMES A SEA CHANGE
+THERE COMES A SEA CHANGEPublished on May 17, 2014

 Strong inner psychological events can shatter our sometimes fragile sense of self, forcing us beyond conventional societal norms and into a period of extreme vulnerability.
 Recovery from those states pretty much defines us as a shaman.
 Failure to recover drives us a little crazy and condemns us to forever orbit society at a distance – a singleton.